What are the steel grades of OCTG casing?

 By understanding the grades of OCTG casing available, you will be able to make an informed decision when selecting a casing grade for your well.
 Choosing the wrong grade for a project can cause problems, so carefully consider your well's needs and choose the grade that best suits your application.

-Read more: Casing Pipe Material types and selection or OCTG Casing Pipe Size Chart
+Read more: Casing Pipe Material Types and Selection or OCTG Casing Pipe Size Chart

 Related information